lucasvegi/Elixir-Refactorings/README.md

   ```

   Note that although we have now only explicitly implemented the ``foo/2`` function, in Elixir this definition generates two functions with the same name, but with different arities: ``foo/1`` and ``foo/2``.
 This will allow the callers of the original function to continue functioning without any changes.
 Although the example has only emphasized the addition of new parameters using default values, this feature can also be useful when we want to remove a parameter from a function, decreasing its arity.
 We can define a default value for the parameter to be removed when it is no longer used in the body of the function.
 This will keep the higher arity function callers working, even if providing an unused additional value.
 Additionally, new callers of the lower arity function can coexist in the codebase.
 When all old callers of the higher arity function are replaced by calls to the lower arity function, the parameter with the default value can finally be removed from the function without compromising any caller.

+* __Side-conditions:__
+  * When adding a new parameter, its name (*e.g.*, `new_arg`) must not conflict with the name of any other parameter or local variable in the refactored function;

+  * When adding a new parameter to a function and thus increasing its arity, this operation must not conflict with functions of the same name and arity that are already defined or imported into the refactored module;

+  * When removing a parameter, it should not be used in the definition of the function that is being refactored;

+  * When removing a parameter from a function and thus reducing its arity, this operation must not conflict with functions of the same name and arity that are already defined or imported into the refactored module.

+  These side conditions are based on definitions provided by members of the HaRe project (Haskell Refactorer tool), as described in the following link: [[1]](https://www.cs.kent.ac.uk/projects/refactor-fp/catalogue/)

 [▲ back to Index](#table-of-contents)
 ___